 Stephanie chose the law because she saw its possibilities to change people’s lives for the better.
+Here is her story.

 Stephanie worked for a veterans’ legal services program in law school and after graduation, Maryland Legal Aid hired her to head a specially funded veterans’ legal services program.
 Her charge was to help primarily Vietnam era vets who had been left behind: vets with less than honorable discharges who needed access to veterans benefits and to remove the stigma of that bad discharge.
 She also represented veterans and their widows dealing with an unyielding Veterans Administration bureaucracy, unjustly denied their benefits.
 Later in her tenure, she represented workers and the disabled denied federal and state benefits, like Social Security Disability, SSI and unemployment compensation, at administrative hearings, and in federal and state courts- all poor clients who had nowhere else to turn for help.
 Both the Mayor of Baltimore City and the Governor of Maryland awarded her citizen citations for her efforts on behalf of veterans.